robbert-vdh/yabridge/README.md

 1. You can install yabridge and yabridgectl using a prebuilt binary, through the AUR, from a distro package, or by building from source.
-Keep in mind that the distro packages mentioned below may not always be up to date.
+Keep in mind that the distro packages mentioned below may not always be up to date, and they may also not be compiled with support for 32-bit plugins.

    - On **Arch** and **Manjaro**, you can install yabridge using the official AUR packages.
 You have three options here: